Porsche 718 Cayman review – the entry-level Porsche punches above its weight

-Since its launch in 2005 the Porsche Cayman slowly established itself as a genuine Porsche sports car.
-Every iteration and improvement helped it become more than just a car for those who couldn’t afford a 911, until now.
+Following its launch in 2005 the Porsche Cayman slowly established itself as a genuine Porsche sports car.
+Every iteration and improvement helped it become more than just a car for those who couldn’t afford a 911.

 Prices, specs and rivals

 Starting at £44,790, the basic Cayman with a manual gearbox sounds like exceptional value, but thanks to a stark standard equipment list it is easy for the price to skyrocket through expensive yet sometimes essential options.